 This is a tricky question, because the answer varies from author to author and story to story.

 Sometimes, chapters only consist of one scene.
 This is often when a scene is longer or contains something monumental to your storyline.
-Letting these scenes stand as their own chapters might allow your reader to digest them in the best way.
+Letting these scenes stand as their own chapters may allow your reader to digest them in the best way.

-Think of chapter breaks as a moment to let your reader step back and take a breath.
+Think of chapter breaks as a moment to let your reader step back and breathe.
 If you have multiple scenes that are closely linked together, there might not be a need to separate them by chapter.
 An exception to this is when something big happens, like a character’s death, for example.
 If your character witnesses their best friend getting stabbed in battle, what comes next may be saved for the next chapter.

 When writing scenes, you want to avoid doing the following things:

 Letting your character lack agency: Character agency is your character’s willingness to act on the problems at hand.
 It’s okay to have an unsure or reluctant character, but they should inevitably end up taking some sort of action.

 Writing habitual day-to-day tasks: As I said, tasks are only boring if you write them that way.
 We don’t need a scene in which your character washes dishes unless something happens to make that dish-washing session different from other typical ones.

 For example: Your character realizes halfway through that their roommate never does the washing.
 It’s the final straw.
 They’re moving out.

 Writing sole exposition: You want your reader to be in the present moment with your main character.
 Exposition isn’t frowned upon, but it shouldn’t take up the majority of a scene.
 This is what we would call “info-dumping”.